WenjieYang0/LGFormer/README.md

 # LGFormer

-Official PyTorch implementation of **[LGFormer: Integrating Local and Global Representations for EEG Decoding](https://iopscience.iop.org/article/10.1088/1741-2552/adc5a3)**.
+Official PyTorch implementation of **[LGFormer: Integrating Local and Global Representations for EEG Decoding](https://iopscience.iop.org/article/10.1088/1741-2552/adc5a3)**, published in Journal of Neural Engineering (JNE), DOI: 10.1088/1741-2552/adc5a3.

 ## Introduction